THERE IS NO SUCH THING AS A "TEACUP"

 A Teacup Chihuahua is not a breed or version of the main breed.
 It is a term used by bad breeders or scammers to describe a non-standard sized Chihuahua.
 The Teacup is not officially recognized by any Kennel Club as an independent breed.
 It is a catch-all phrase used to describe any "mini" Chihuahua that is smaller than average or sometimes a chihuahua in general as a selling point.
 While Chihuahuas themselves do exist and they are the smallest of all the dog breeds, there really is no such thing as a Teacup Chihuahua.
 AKC Standard is 3-6 pounds.

 If you do find a legitimate breeder that has a puppy under 3 pounds, be prepared for possible long term health issues.
-Such as Hypoglycemia, Liver shunts, Kidney issues, etc.
+Such as Hypoglycemia, Liver shunts, Kidney issues, retained baby teeth, etc.

 Genetic testing of the parents is extremely important to help eliminate the possibility of health issues but certainly there are nothing is 100% guaranteed.